csv2table

 -

-.
+--primary-key.
 Make the named column(s) the primary key of the table.

 Conclusion